Create Your First CLAUDE.md File

 What you've learned

-You now know how to install Claude Code, give it tasks, write instructions that actually work, and set up a CLAUDE.md so it remembers how you like things done.
+You now know how to install Claude Code, give it tasks, write clear instructions, organize your projects into folders, and set up a CLAUDE.md so Claude remembers how you like things done.
 That covers the fundamentals.

 Browse the automation library for more ideas, or check out the breakdowns to see how people use this day-to-day.